- How to enter

 In addition, Special Prizes may be awarded at the discretion of the judges.

-14. A longlist in each Prize will be published.
-Typically, this will consist of eighteen books in the Book Prize and twelve journalists in the Journalism Prize.
+15. A longlist in each Prize will be published.
+Typically, this will consist of eighteen books in the Book Prize, twelve journalists in the Journalism Prize, and twelve journalists for the Prize for Exposing Britain’s Social Evils.
 The judges may opt to longlist fewer or more entries at their discretion.

 Book Prize Submissions

-36. Entrants should receive emailed confirmation of their entry a few days after entering.
+37. Entrants should receive emailed confirmation of receiving their books.
 If they do not, they should contact the Prize.

 Journalism Prize Submissions

-41. Every submitted piece must be sent as a pdf, a byline photograph with no rights reserved must accompany every entry form.
+42. Every submitted piece must be sent as a PDF, a byline photograph with no rights reserved must accompany every entry form.

-45. Entrants should receive emailed confirmation of their entry a few days after entering.
+45. Entrants should receive emailed confirmation of their entry.
 If they do not, they should contact the Prize.

 Special Prize Submissions